Is Sexual Harassment Sexual Abuse?

 Criminal Sexual Conduct 4th Degree

-CSC 2nd degree and CSC 4th degree refer to cases involving unwanted sexual contact (learn more about what is offensive touching here).
+CSC 2nd degree and CSC 4th degree refer to cases involving unwanted sexual contact.
 They also attract penalties like a prison sentence, a fine, or both.
 Anyone guilty of a sexual offense in Michigan must register with the Michigan Sex Offender Registry.

 How Can You Tell that Your Actions Amount to Sexual Harassment Under Michigan Criminal Law?